Skip to main content

 Asparagus

-Dill can attract lacewings and ladybugs that eliminate aphids that prey on asparagus plants.
+Dill can attract lacewings and ladybugs that eliminate pesky aphids that prey on asparagus plants.
 This versatile herb will also help asparagus by repelling spider mites, which feed on plant sap and tissue.
 Additionally, it attracts birds that spread asparagus seeds and eat pests.
 In return, asparagus will give dill some much-appreciated shade, which is especially helpful in the warm growing season months.

 Basil